-- Adjust the seat (▷ page 72).
-The seat backrest must be in an almost vertical position. - Pull the seat belt smoothly from belt outlet (3) and engage belt tongue (2) into belt buckle (1). - If necessary, pull upwards on the shoulder section of the seat belt to tighten the belt across your body.
+- ► Adjust the seat (> page 72).
+The seat backrest must be in an almost upright position. - ▶ Pull the seat belt smoothly from belt outlet 3 and engage belt tongue 2 into belt buckle 1. - ▶ If necessary, pull up on the shoulder section of the seat belt to tighten the belt across your body.